LogtalkDotOrg/logtalk3/manuals/sources/refman/methods/retract_1.rst

 Examples
 --------

-To retract a matching clause of a local dynamic predicate or a dynamic predicate in :term:`this`:
+To retract a matching clause of a dynamic predicate in :term:`this`:
    ``retract(Clause)``
 To retract a matching clause of a public or protected dynamic predicate in :term:`self`:
    ``::retract(Clause)``